 Configuring Lead Screws for Your Medical Imaging Application

 Configuring lead-screw assemblies to meet your particular medical device design demands a thorough understanding of the kinematics and range of motion requirements, as well as available lead screw materials and performance characteristics.
-Modular lead screw assemblies that are optimized for your specific application can improve performance, minimize maintenance, and reduce costs.
+Modular lead screw assemblies optimized for your specific application can improve performance, minimize maintenance, and reduce costs.

 To learn more about lead screw assembly options for medical device design control, download a copy of our Syringe Pump Case Study.